Here's what happens in most startups:

 What Are Architecture Decision Records (ADRs)?

-Let's start with clear definition.
+Let's start with a clear definition.

 Definition